 Rocco says families often look for caregivers who have training or professional licenses.
 But it’s not always necessary to land a job.
-Kershaw says he’s been asked by some interviewing families if he was an RN or LRN, which he’s not.
+Kershaw says he’s been asked by some interviewing families if he was a registered nurse or LRN, which he’s not.
 He recommends answering honestly, and then sharing what you are and aren’t comfortable doing.
 It may be that you still have the skill set and experience they’re looking for, even if you don’t have the letters next to your name.

 Why do you want this job?